On the Krein-Rutman theorem and beyond: Irreducibility and geometry of the first eigenvalue

 We may then state our main result in this section, where we recall that $N(A)$ denotes the null space associated to the operator $A$.

 \begin{theo} We assume that $X$ and $Y$ are Banach lattices satisfying \ref{X1}.
-We consider an unbounded operator $\LL$ on $X$ which satisfies the conclusion \ref{C1} about the existence of a solution $(\lambda_1, f_1, \phi_1)$ to the first eigentriplet eigenvalue problem.
-We also assume that $\LL$ and $\LL^*$ both satisfy the weak maximum principle and Kato's inequalities \ref{H1'} as well as the strong maximum principle \ref{H4}.
+We consider an unbounded operator $\LL$ on $X$ which satisfies the conclusion \ref{C1} {\Cyan about the existence part of the first eigenvalue problem}.
+We also assume that $\LL$ and $\LL^*$ both satisfy the weak maximum principle and Kato's inequalities \ref{H1'} as well as the {\Cyan strong positivity condition \ref{H4}. }

 Then the following hold